Skip to Main Content

 The CiteScore rank and percentile are available on the Source details page of the journal in Scopus.
 A journal can be assigned to multiple categories – in that case the journal will have multiple ranks and percentiles.

-The video Scopus Tutorial: CiteScore metrics in Scopus (3.07 min) explains how CiteScore is calculated and how you can use it.
+The Scopus training video CiteScore metrics in Scopus (3.27 min) explains how CiteScore is calculated and how you can use it.

 SJR: SCImago Journal Rank